At-home dining helps Kraft Heinz beat revenue, profit estimates

-Kraft Heinz Co (KHC.O) thumped first-quarter revenue and profit estimates on Thursday as a year-long surge in demand for Ritz crackers and Kraft Macaroni & Cheese held up even as the U.S. economy began to reopen following COVID-19 vaccine rollouts.
+(Reuters) -Kraft Heinz Co thumped first-quarter revenue and profit estimates on Thursday as a year-long surge in demand for Ritz crackers and Kraft Macaroni & Cheese held up even as the U.S. economy began to reopen following COVID-19 vaccine rollouts.

 Pandemic-induced curbs led people to eat at home and rely on packaged meals that proved to be a boon for the Chicago-based company, which has been struggling with tepid sales and was also forced to write down the value of several brands by billions of dollars over the past two years.